google/WebFundamentals/src/content/en/updates/2016/10/avoid-not-secure-warn.md

 To test the upcoming user experience before that time, install the latest [Google Chrome Canary](https://www.google.com/chrome/browser/canary.html) build.
-Chrome Canary version 56.0.2895.0 is the first version to include detection of sensitive fields.

 To configure Chrome to show the warning as it will appear in January 2017, open `chrome://flags/#mark-non-secure-as` and set the `Mark non-secure origins as